alphagov/transformation-dashboard/_posts/2000-01-09-driving-record.markdown

   - Meeting ministerial commitments, such as the abolition of the licence counterpart and ending the requirement for fleets to carry the V5 document

 next-steps: |
-  - Integrate with motor insurance bureau systems
-  - Release, operate and continuously improve the live service
+  - Operate and continuously improve the live service
   - Develop and release new features such as ‘Share driving licence’